 • Relevant affidavits (name affidavits, non-foreign affidavit under IRC 1445, etc.)

 The closing process varies from sale to sale in Illinois.
 On closing day, sellers, buyers, and a real estate attorney or title company representative generally meet to sign all sales documents.

 Title companies, real estate attorneys, or lenders can conduct the closing.
 However, only a real estate attorney may prepare documents.

 Most sellers in Illinois pay 1.8% of their final sales price.
 If you receive the average Illinois home value of $247,948, expect to pay around $4,553 in closing costs.

 In Illinois, closing costs sometimes include real estate transfer taxes, which cover transferring the title of a property to the new owner.
 During the negotiation process, you and your agent can negotiate who pays this.
 If it's your responsibility to pay transfer tax, Illinois will charge you about 0.15% of your property's final sale price to transfer the title to the new owner.
 Lean on your real estate agent to properly estimate what taxes you can expect to pay in your area.

 You'll also pay commission to each party's agent.
 In Illinois, commission fees typically cost 5.35% of the sales price.

 Next steps: Sell your Illinois home and save thousands

-Clever is here to help guide you through the home selling process — and save money along the way!
-In fact, homeowners who list with us save an average of $9,000 on home selling costs.
+Clever Real Estate is here to help guide you through the home selling process — and save money along the way!
+Clever matches you with top-rated real estate agents from trusted brokerages like Keller Williams, RE/MAX, or Berkshire Hathaway.